Brazilian battleship Minas Geraes: Revolt of the Lash

 Humiliated by the revolt, naval officers and the president of Brazil were staunchly opposed to amnesty, so they quickly began planning to assault the rebel ships.
 The officers believed such an action was necessary to restore the service's honor.
 The rebels, believing an attack was imminent, sailed their ships out of Guanabara Bay and spent the night of 23–24 November at sea, only returning during daylight.
 Late on the 24th, the President ordered the naval officers to attack the mutineers.
 Officers crewed some smaller warships and the cruiser Rio Grande do Sul, Bahia's sister ship with ten 4.7-inch guns.
 They planned to attack on the morning of the 25th, when the government expected the mutineers would return to Guanabara Bay.
 When they did not return and the amnesty measure neared passage in the Chamber of Deputies, the order was rescinded.
 After the bill passed 125–23 and the president signed it into law, the mutineers stood down on the 26th.

 During the revolt, the ships were noted by many observers to be well handled, despite a previous belief that the Brazilian Navy was incapable of effectively operating the ships even before being split by a rebellion.
-João Cândido Felisberto ordered all liquor thrown overboard, and discipline on the ships was recognized as exemplary.
+João Cândido ordered all liquor thrown overboard, and discipline on the ships was recognized as exemplary.
 The 4.7-inch guns were often used for shots over the city, but the 12-inch guns were not, which led to a suspicion among the naval officers that the rebels were incapable of using the weapons.
 Later research and interviews indicate that Minas Geraes' guns were fully operational, and while São Paulo's could not be turned after salt water contaminated the hydraulic system, British engineers still on board the ship after the voyage from the United Kingdom were working on the problem.
 Still, historians have never ascertained how well the mutineers could handle the ships.

 The crews of the torpedo boats remained loyal to the government, and army troops moved to the presidential palace and the coastline, but neither group could stop the mutineers; a major problem for the authorities was that many of the men who manned Rio de Janeiro's harbor defenses were sympathetic to the mutineers' cause.
 The additional possibility of the capital being bombarded forced the National Congress of Brazil to give in to the rebels' demands.
 The demands included the abolition of flogging, improved living conditions, and the granting of amnesty to all mutineers.
 The government also issued official pardons and a statement of regret.
 Its submission resulted in the rebellion's end on 26 November, when control of the four ships was handed back to the navy.